sethiaarun/mapping-dataflow-to-fabric-with-openai/README.md

 # Future Scope of work

 1. Integration with [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service-b)
-2. How to use [embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) when mapping dataflow script code is > 8192 tokens?
+2. How to extend this when mapping dataflow script code is > 8192 tokens?

 # References